2010 Melbourne live music rally: Background

-SLAM rally 2010
+Rally

 Following the Tote rally, concern over the status of live music in the city of Melbourne led to the formation of three separate organisations: SLAM (Save Live Australia's Music), a group that commenced organising a larger rally in late January-early February 2010; Fair Go 4 Live Music (FG4LM), "an informal collection of people" whose aim is "to protect and support Victoria's live contemporary music scene"; and Music Victoria, Victoria's first contemporary music industry peak body— funded by the Victorian State Government—that was founded in early 2010.

 Representing SLAM, rally co-organiser, and former Blue Ruin singer, Quincy McLean, contacted police and the Melbourne City Council on 1 February 2010 to securing a permit for a larger protest to publicise the issue that was affecting venues like the Tote, the Lomond Hotel and the Railway Hotel in North Fitzroy.
 McLean explained to the Age newspaper:

 This is going to happen whether they like it or not.
 It's got too much momentum, it's too big to stop now.
 It will be like Moomba with a message.
 Whenever a natural disaster happens, musicians are the first to put their hand up and offer support.
 Now it's time for the public, who get music free online and hear it for free on the radio wherever they go, to give support back to the music they love so much.
 The record industry is already falling apart, from illegal downloads.
 So the only way musicians can make money is through live music, and now that rug is being pulled out from underneath them.
 It's like when the government put in the 2am Lockout [for venues].
 It had failed in the UK, and then failed here again.